cornernote/yii-skeleton/README.md

 # Yii Skeleton

-MrPHP's Own Yii Skeleton, used for creating new Yii applications.
+MrPHP.com.au's own Yii Skeleton, used for creating new Yii applications.

 ## Installation